 This article was originally written for and published by the Sustainability Leaders Project.

-Enjoyed this post on the current state of destination sustainability and sustainable tourism in Cuba?
-Share and spread the word!
+Enjoyed this guest post by Sven Waterreus on the current state of destination sustainability and sustainable tourism in Cuba?
+Spread the word!